Judge halts VA governor’s opt-out school mask order, for now

 Fairfax County Public Schools Board Chair Stella Pekarsky said in an interview that the uncertainty of the past couple of weeks have been difficult for families, the vast majority of whom opted to have their children follow the district’s masking policy.

-“We are hopeful this will be permanent,” she said of the judge’s order.
+“We are hopeful this will be permanent,” she said.